-\subsection{Implementation}
+\subsubsection{Implementation}

-The implementation of KeGNN and the described experiments are publicly available on GitLab\footnote{\url{https://gitlab.inria.fr/tyrex/kegnn}}.
-The code is based on PyTorch \cite{pytorch} and the graph learning library PyTorch Geometric \cite{pytorch_geometric}.
+The code\footnotemark[4] is based on PyTorch \cite{pytorch} and the graph learning library PyTorch Geometric \cite{pytorch_geometric}.
 The Weights \& Biases tracking tool \cite{wandb} is used to monitor the experiments.
-For the experiments, we use a machine running an Ubuntu 20.4 equipped with an Intel(R) Xeon(R) Silver 4114 CPU 2.20GHz processor, 192G of RAM and one GPU Nvidia Quadro P5000.
+All experiments are conducted on a machine running an Ubuntu 20.4 equipped with an Intel(R) Xeon(R) Silver 4114 CPU 2.20GHz processor, 192G of RAM and one GPU Nvidia Quadro P5000.